Cabel7/Stable-Diffusion-Webui-Kaggle/KAGGLE.md

 # How to create a Kaggle account ? <br>
 1. Go to the Kaggle website and click on sign up section. <br>
 2. Setup your Kaggle profile by providing a brief bio, picture, location, title and current workplace.
-You can also add your LinkedIn, Github and Facebook accounts so people can contact you when needed. <br>
+You can also add your LinkedIn, Github and Facebook accounts so people can contact you when needed.
+[Not Necessarily] <br>

 # Now comes the most crucial part <br>
 **Account Verification** <br>